 I will never forget the summer that changed my life forever.
-I left everything behind to travel the world in the search to find myself and my passion in life.
-Little did I know that this trip of a lifetime actually landed me in a European hospital for two days, which changed my life, and everything that I thought I knew about myself.
+I left everything behind to travel the world in search to find myself and my passion in life.
+Little did I know that this trip of a lifetime actually landed me in a European hospital for two days, which changed my life and everything that I thought I knew about myself.

 After two weeks of traveling alone in New York City in June 2014, I started to slowly notice a significant difference in my body.